 When you are ready to recruit and hire employees in Switzerland, it seems simple to conduct interviews, write an employment contract, and add an employee to your payroll.
 However, employing workers in a new country can prove more difficult as you try to meet all of Switzerland’s employment compliance laws.

-Globalization Partners can simplify the process using our Employer of Record platform.
+Globalization Partners can simplify the process using our Employer of Record model.
 When you work with us, we’ll hire employees who work on your behalf, and we’ll put the risk of compliance on our shoulders instead of yours.

 How to Hire Employees in Switzerland

 Before you hire employees in Switzerland, you’ll need to pinpoint any cultural expectations or employment compliance laws that could make a difference during negotiations.
 For example, Switzerland employers give notoriously high salaries, especially in Geneva and Zurich.
 Wages are often administered by seniority, but more companies are adopting a pay system based on performance.

 An employee’s salary includes pension, interest, assets, and similar benefits.
 Employers often review wages towards the end of each calendar year and institute a pay raise starting on the first of the upcoming year.
 About a quarter of all employees in Switzerland belong to a trade union, which could also impact salary negotiations.